ghdl/ghdl/doc/Invoking_GHDL.rst

 On GNU/Linux, if the GCC backend was enabled during the compilation of `GHDL`, the elaboration command creates an executable containing the code of the `VHDL` sources, the elaboration code and simulation code to execute a design hierarchy.
+The executable is created in the current directory.
 On Windows or if the GCC backend was not enabled, this command elaborates the design but does not generate anything.